- Fizzy drinks

-You don't need to worry about the sugar in fruit and veg because they contain vitamins and minerals, are a source of fibre, and count towards your 5 A DAY.
-But dried fruit is high in sugar — so keep to small portions and only eat it at mealtimes to protect your teeth.
+You don't need to worry about the sugar in whole fruits and vegetables because this isn't added sugar.
+Plus they contain vitamins and minerals, are a great source of fibre, and count towards your 5 A Day.
+But dried fruit is high in sugar – so only eat it at mealtimes to protect your teeth.

 Fruit juice and smoothies are sugary.
 They still count towards your 5 A DAY, but remember to limit the amount to no more than 150ml a day — and keep to mealtimes as they can cause tooth decay.

 There can be a lot of sugar in everyday food and drinks.
 Try our food smart swaps and tips to help you cut back!

 Cola and juice drinks